Colon Cancer Clinical Trial

 Exclusion Criteria:

-Individuals who currently have a pending health related legal litigation.
+Individuals who currently have pending health related legal litigation.

-Individuals with a known heart condition, such as arrhythmia, that results in an aberrant electrocardiogram.
+Individuals with a known heart condition (e.g., arrhythmia) that could result in an aberrant electrocardiogram.

-Individuals who do not present with a subluxation in the upper cervical region (C1/C2) during the course of 10 weeks of chiropractic care.
+Individuals who do not present with a subluxation in the upper cervical region (C1/C2) at any point during the 6 weeks of chiropractic care.

 Since x-rays may be requested for care, participants who are pregnant will be excluded from the study.